metacpan/metacpan-cpan-extracted/distros/X/X11-korgwm/README.md

 Since that days, I always had **the idea of writing my own WM**.
 The perfect time is now.

-# What is?
+## What is?

 **korgwm** is my personal WM.
 I do NOT want to make it highly customizable as I do know my wishes pretty well.
 I decided to write it in [Perl](https://www.perl.org/), as Perl is the best language ever.
 This WM is not a proof of concept, nor a society-oriented pet-project.
-It is just my instrument that I'm going to use on a daily basis.
+It is just my instrument that I'm using on a daily basis.
 In it's heart it uses XCB for X11 interaction, AnyEvent for API and event loop and Gtk3 for panel rendering.
 It is not reparenting for purpose, so borders are rendered by X11 itself.

-# Functionality
+## Functionality

 - Tiling and floating windows
 - Dynamic layout that could be resized and reconfigured using hotkeys
-- EWMH suppport: fullscreen, gentle exit, urgency, title, ...
+- EWMH support: full screen, gentle exit, urgency, title, ...
-- Always ON -- floating windows that are displayed on all tags
+- Always ON -- floating windows that are displayed on each tag
 - TCP API to control over the network -- see [API.md](API.md)
 - Non-reparenting for purpose
 - Excessive hotkeys including media keys